-As marketers we can learn a lot from referral paths.
-This analytic gives us an idea of how impressionable a Facebook page is outside of Facebook itself.
+As marketers, we can learn a lot from referral paths.
+This analysis gives us an idea of how impressionable a Facebook page is outside of Facebook itself.

-It gives you the exact number of your fans who were online on each day of the week, as well as a graph showing, on average across the week, how many are online at each time of the day.
-Hover over the days above to see more specific graphs, rather than the weekly average.
+It gives you the exact number of your fans who were online on each day of the week, as well as a graph showing, on average, across the week, how many are online at each time of the day.
+Hover over the days above to see more specific graphs than the weekly average.

 Why track this?

-Of course, you want your posts to get the biggest reach possible - the more impressions the better.
-As such, it’s handy to know when you have a captive audience.
+Of course, you want your posts to get the biggest reach possible - the more impressions, the better.
+It’s handy to know when you have a captive audience.
 Finding out when your fans are online is hugely beneficial.
-If your graph shows that on average, 10% of your followers use Facebook at 1pm, but 60% are online at 4pm, you wouldn’t be putting posts out at 1pm anymore, instead trying to get it out to the much bigger audience three hours later.
+If your graph shows that, on average, 10% of your followers use Facebook at 1 pm but 60% are online at 4 pm, you wouldn’t be putting posts out at 1 pm anymore, instead trying to get them out to the much bigger audience three hours later.

 This metric takes your posts and splits them into categories, with the most common ones being “Link”, “Photo” and “Video” - this is the primary content of your posts.

-After splitting your posts into these categories, it shows you the average reach and engagement each type has received on your post, splitting the engagement metric into post clicks, and other engagements (reactions, comments & shares).
+Splitting your posts into these categories shows you the average reach and engagement each type has received on your post, splitting the engagement metric into post clicks and other engagements (reactions, comments & shares).

 How to use the Post Types data

-A social media marketing campaign can sometimes be quite broad, as you experiment with different styles of posts to try and determine what is most effective.
+A social media marketing campaign can sometimes be quite broad as you experiment with different post styles to determine what is most effective.
 The ‘Post Types’ insight section is a great way of tracking this.
-As it shows you which type of post gets the most engagement and impressions, it enables you to focus your efforts on creating more content of this kind.
+As it shows you which type of post gets the highest engagement rate and impressions, it enables you to focus your efforts on creating more piece of content of this kind.

-Facebook encourages a bit of competitive research with this feature, that allows you to see how things have performed on other pages.
-To get started, you have to add pages to your watch list - you might have some competitors in mind, but if you don’t, Facebook suggests some from what it knows about your business when you open up the feature.
+With this feature, Facebook encourages a bit of competitive research, which allows you to see how things have performed on other pages.
+To get started, you have to add pages to your watch list - you might have some competitors in mind, but if you don’t, Facebook suggests some of what it knows about your business when you open up the feature.

-Once you have a minimum of five pages on your watch list (you can add more than five if needed), it will show you what posts they’ve made this week, specifically filtering to their best-performing ones and showing how many engagements they received.
+Once you have at least five pages on your watch list (you can add more than five if needed), it will show you what posts they’ve made this week, specifically filtering to their best-performing ones and showing how many engagements they received.

 Tracking Facebook watched page posts

-In a similar way to tracking your own post type data, this type of analysis will help you to choose what sort of posts you should be focusing on creating.
-You can gauge what is popular for similar businesses, but for the information to be truly beneficial, it’s important you’re watching the right pages - make sure the sector, type of page, and location are all similar enough to your own to provide you with worthwhile data.
+Similarly to tracking your own post type data, this type of analysis will help you choose what sort of posts you should be focusing on creating.
+You can gauge what is popular for similar businesses, but for the information to be truly beneficial, you must watch the right pages - make sure the sector, type of page, and location are all similar enough to your own to provide you with worthwhile data.

-Video content is more important than ever, with it becoming one of the best ways to grab the attention of fans on social media.
-The performance section of this page will show you key metrics for videos you’ve recently shared, with this split into two primary trackable stats: total minutes viewed, and number of 3-second views.
+Video content is more important than ever, becoming one of the best ways to grab the attention of fans on social media.
+The performance section of this page will show you key Facebook metrics for videos you’ve recently shared, with this split into two primary trackable stats: total minutes viewed and a number of 3-second views.

-The first of these stats shows how long in total your video content has been viewed over a selected time period, with the window completely customisable from a chosen start and end date.
+The first stats show how long your video content has been viewed over a selected period, with the window completely customizable from a chosen start and end date.

-The second stat shows how many times any of your videos have been viewed for at least three seconds, or 97% of its total length in the event it has a shorter run time.
+The second stat shows how many times your videos have been viewed for at least three seconds, or 97% of its total length, if it has a shorter run time.

 Tracking your video performance

-This is the main way of judging overall how well your videos are performing.
-If you’re getting a good number of viewed minutes, than your videos look to be grabbing the attention of Facebookers.
-This is a great KPI to include in a DashThis report, as a way of tracking your success with a video-focused social media campaign.
+This is the main way of judging how well your videos perform.
+If you’re getting a good number of viewed minutes, then your videos look to be grabbing the attention of Facebookers.
+This is a great KPI to include in a DashThis report to track your success with a video-focused social media campaign.